InfinitumForm/serbian-transliteration/readme.txt

 == Upgrade Notice ==

-= 1.0.5 =
+= 1.0.7 =
-* Added option to allow Cyrillic usernames
+* New UX
-* Added RSS feed transliteration
+* Added Bulgarian language
-* Added SEO transliteration
+* Added Macedonian language
-* Added support for the visual editors
+* Added new locales
-* Improved page speed
+* Added new schema of the letters

 == Frequently Asked Questions ==